orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

   name="oxf.fr.resource.*.*.en.buttons.send"
   value="Fancy Send"/>
 ```

+With this, we have overridden the functionality of the "Send" button specifically for the "acme/hr" form.

 *NOTE: With Orbeon Forms 4.5.x and earlier, the property must be `oxf.fr.resource.*.*.en.detail.buttons.send`.
 With Orbeon Forms 4.6 and newer, the `detail` token can and should be omitted.*